 HISTORY OF ADOPTING .08 IMPAIRED BOATER LEVEL

-The tactic used in 2007 and 2009 by Representative Kevin McCarthy and Rick Olson was to add ridiculous amendments to the legislation, so the safe boating community would find the legislation a step backward and would not press for passage.
-In 2008 House Majority leader Kevin McCarthy refused to bring the Senate approved legislation to the House floor for a up or down vote.
+The tactic used by Representative Kevin McCarthy and Rick Olson was to add ridiculous amendments to the legislation, so the safe boating community would find the legislation a step backward and would not press for passage.

 Bill Cuts Alcohol Limits For Boaters - DMR - January 21, 2009 CLICK HERE